Vitalinsh/DRU-Comp-vision-project/README.md

 In order to do some object detection - you will need to spend a little bit more time.

 #### Important
-Each two weeks we will add new examples, features and will extend the structure based on votes of DRU community.
+Each two weeks we will add new examples / features and will extend the structure based on votes of DRU community.

 # Try it first
 In order to get more familiar with the template and how it works let's run a few examples.

-First of you need to install all the libraries.
+First of all you need to install all the libraries.
 You are free to create virtualenv here.
 We are assuming you're using anaconda distribution and 3.5+ version of python.

 Clone repository